 A per-unit fee is assessed for 23 or more units in a single term, exclusive of music ensembles, up to the maximum load of 27 units.
 Every student who qualifies to overload may take a single term at 23-24 units during their time at Lawrence with no additional charge, and during that term the per-unit fee will be charged for 25 units or more.
 Overload fees are not refunded if a student withdraws from a course after the class change period, in which case the course counts as attempted units and remains on the transcript with a W.

 To qualify to overload, a student must be in good academic standing, have a "B" average for the preceding three terms, and have permission from their academic advisor.
-Registration for overloads occurs at the start of the term during the class change period.
 To register for an overload, a student submits a Request to Overload form with the advisor's signature to the Registrar's Office, and once the approval has been entered into the system, the student adds the extra course(s) in Voyager.
-A petition is required to register for an overload after the class change period, and no petitions to overload with late registration will be accepted after the course withdrawal deadline, which is the second Friday after midterm reading period.
+A petition is required to register for an overload after the class change period.

 Fewer than 15 units in a term (including music ensembles) is considered an underload.
 At times a student might find it educationally advantageous to reduce their course load for one or more terms.
 A student considering a reduced load should consult with their academic advisor and carefully investigate the consequences of dropping below full-time status.
 Less-than-full-time status can affect time to completion of the degree, financial aid, additional tuition charges, insurance, loan deferments, immigration status, and eligibility for participation in athletics.
 A student with less than a full course load may be charged tuition on the incremental fee plan (see Tuition, Fees, and Financial Assistance).

 The schedule of classes for current and future terms is published online at http://www.lawrence.edu/s/registrar/catalog, and announcements about registration and course offerings are sent to students at their Lawrence e-mail address.
-Registration is conducted through the Voyager system, which is accessible both on and off campus.
+Registration is conducted through the student portal, which is accessible both on and off campus.
 Instructions can be found at http://www.lawrence.edu/s/registrar/registration.
-Students can view their registration status and assigned registration time in Voyager.
+Students can view their registration status and assigned registration time in the registration portal.

 Before registering for classes, students must meet with their academic advisor and obtain any required course approvals from instructors.
-They must also clear any other registration holds (Registrar’s Office, Financial Services, Wellness Services, or deans).
+They must also clear any other registration holds (Registrar’s Office, Financial Services, or Wellness Services).
 Students with a registration hold should contact the appropriate office directly.